Current Client? Get 2026 Plan Help Here

 Financial Risks

-There are several coverage gaps (things that Medicare won’t cover) with Part A and B. You are responsible to pay for these gaps out of your own pocket.
 For example, if you go to the hospital, you’ll have to pay a deductible.
 That deductible amount is the full out-of-pocket amount you’ll have to pay for a 60-day hospital stay.
+However, if you stay longer than 60 days, you’ll be responsible for daily co-pays.
+These can add up to thousands of dollars very quickly.

-Another financial risk that comes with choosing Part A and B only is the coinsurance system.
-Here’s how it works: Once you meet your yearly Part B deductible, Medicare is going to step in and pay 80 percent of your medical costs, and you’ll have to cover the remaining 20 percent.
-The problem with the 80/20 system is that your 20 percent is totally unlimited, meaning there’s no max amount.
-Your 20 percent could add up to thousands and thousands of dollars, and you’d be responsible to pay for all of it out of your own pocket.
+Another financial risk associated with enrolling only in Parts A and B is the coinsurance system.
+Once you meet your yearly Part B deductible, Medicare steps in and pays 80 percent of your medical costs, with you covering the remaining 20 percent.
+Unfortunately, this 20 percent is unlimited, meaning there is no maximum amount you would pay.
+This means that you could be responsible for paying thousands of dollars out of your own pocket.

 Medigap Eligibility